Chas McCormick Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.75 team ERA that ranks second across all league pitching staffs.
+- The Mariners' 3.72 team ERA ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to allow 131 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to give up 131 home runs (1.1 per game), the sixth-fewest in baseball.

-- Miller makes the start for the Mariners, his 18th of the season.
-He is 7-4 with a 4.04 ERA and 87 strikeouts in 91 1/3 innings pitched.

-- In his last appearance on Sunday, the righty threw 5 2/3 innings against the Baltimore Orioles, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.